ProjetPP/PPP-QuestionParsing-Grammatical/README.md

 * `ppp_questionparsing_grammatical/`: main code of the project
 * `demo/`: demo files to test the algorithms
-* `nounification/`: scripts used to compute the nounification database
+* `nounification/`: scripts used to compute the nounification database.
+See the Readme to __help us__ improving this part of the algorithm!
 * `tests/`: unit tests of the project
 * `documentation/`: some files that expose our current thinking on the project (mainly drafts)